telerik/xaml-docs/controls/radtreeview/features/treeview-item/treeviewitem-bring-into-view-support.md

 {{endregion}}
 >important Please keep in mind that the __BringItemIntoView()__ method can only work for __immediate items__ and only as long as all __RadTreeViewItem__ containers __have been generated__.

-The __BringItemIntoView()__ method makes an internal call to the __BringIntexIntoView()__ method and this is why it is better to consider using the __BringIndexIntoView()__ method instead whenever possible.
+The __BringItemIntoView()__ method makes an internal call to the __BringIndexIntoView()__ method and this is why it is better to consider using the __BringIndexIntoView()__ method instead whenever possible.

 ## BringPathIntoView()

->importantThe __BringPathIntoView()__ method can be used even in scenarios where not all __RadTreeViewItem__ containers are generated.
-This is possible due to its implementation which makes sure that the __RadTreeView__ has loaded its containers, before starting a recursive search through its items.
+>important You can use the __BringPathIntoView()__ method even in scenarios where not all __RadTreeViewItem__ containers are generated.
+This is possible due to its implementation, which makes sure that the __RadTreeView__ has loaded its containers, before starting a recursive search through its items.
 This makes it the best choice for bringing virtualized items into view.

-As the main purpose of this method is to allow you to bring virtualized items into view, you need to make sure that your view models can build a path to each __RadTreeViewItem__.
+Because the main purpose of the __BringPathIntoView()__ method is to allow you to bring virtualized items into view, you need to make sure that your view models can build a path to each __RadTreeViewItem__.
 This is important as the __BringPathIntoView()__ method recursively traverses the hierarchy of data items displayed inside the __RadTreeView__ to search for an item based on its path.

 Another important note about the implementation of the method is that it uses the __TextSearch.TextPath__ attached property to match the path to the __RadTreeViewItem__ containers.

 >The __TextSearch.TextPath__ attached property is part of the __Telerik.Windows.Controls__ namespace and this is why you can reach it through the following alias: xmlns:telerik="http://schemas.telerik.com/2008/xaml/presentation" like this: `<telerik:RadTreeView telerik:TextSearch.TextPath="Name"/>`

-Consider the following __RadTreeView__ definition:
+Consider the __RadTreeView__ definition in __Example 5.__

 #### __[XAML] Example 5: Declaring RadTreeView control in XAML__
 {{region radtreeview-features-treeviewitem-bring-into-view-support_7}}